 body

-list and the capture list.
-The capture list appears immediately
+the capture list.
+The capture list appears immediately before the

-where clauses follow the same rules as top-level functions.
+clauses follow the same rules as top-level functions.
+See

 Capture list grammar